Exhibition on Screen: Vermeer- The Greatest Exhibition

-Directed by Rupert Julian
+Directed by David Bickerstaff

-National Theatre Live: The Crucible (12A) *Encore Screening
+NT Live: The Crucible (12A)- *Extra Screening

 A witch hunt is beginning in Arthur Miller’s captivating parable of power with Erin Doherty (The Crown) and Brendan Cowell (Yerma).